The world's most destructive forest fires

 Forest fires, France, 2022

-For two unrelenting months, the Gironde region of southwest France was beset by some of the worst wildfires in the country's history.
-In July 2022, exacerbated by a continent-wide drought that turned the region's forests into tinder boxes, fires incinerated 37,000 acres of pine trees and nearly 40,000 people had to be evacuated from the area.
+For two relentless months, the Gironde region of southwest France was beset by some of the worst wildfires in the country's history.
+In July 2022, exacerbated by a continent-wide drought that turned the region's forests into tinder boxes, fires incinerated 37,000 acres of pine trees and nearly 40,000 people had to be evacuated.
 Though the blaze was contained for a time, it continued to smoulder and flared up again in early August.

 THIBAUD MORITZ/Getty Images